Codecademy/docs/content/mysql/concepts/data-types/data-types.md

 **`Data types`** defines the types of data formats that can be stored in tables.
 Types are assigned to columns while creating a table.

-In MySQL, data types are categorized into several groups, including numeric, date and time, string (character), binary (byte), spatial, and JSON data types

 ## Different Data Types

+In MySQL, data types are categorized into several groups, including numeric, date and time, string (character), binary (byte), spatial, and JSON data types.
 Below is the list of data types.

 ### Numeric Data Types